bioconda/bioconda-recipes/docs/source/contrib-setup.rst

 Choose a clone if:

 - You are a bioconda team member.
-Team members have write access to branches other than the master branch.
+Team members have write access to branches other than the master branch and bulk.

 Choose a fork if: